 14. Council has appointed a member of staff to direct and coordinate internal audit activities (section 216P of the Local Government (General) Regulation Compliant 15.
 Internal audit activities are conducted in accordance with the International Professional Practices Framework (Core requirement 3 of the Office of Local Government's Guidelines for Risk Management and Internal Audit for Local Government in NSW).
 Compliant 16.
 Council provides the internal audit function with direct and unrestricted access to staff, the audit, risk and improvement committee, and the information and resources necessary to undertake internal audit activities (section 216P of the Local Government (General) Regulation 2021).
 Compliant 17.
-17. Council's internal audit function undertakes internal audit activities in accordance with a four-year strategic work plan that has been endorsed by the governing body and an annual work plan that has been developed in consultation with the governing body and senior management (Core requirement 3 of the Office of Local Government's Guidelines for Risk Management and Internal Audit for Local Government in NSW). the internal audit function and reports the outcome of the review to the governing body each council term (section 216R of the Local Government commencing To occur for the next Council term commencing October 2024
+Council's internal audit function undertakes internal audit activities in accordance with a four-year strategic work plan that has been endorsed by the governing body and an annual work plan that has been developed in consultation with the governing body and senior management (Core requirement 3 of the Office of Local Government's Guidelines for Risk Management and Internal Audit for Local Government in NSW).
+Compliant 18.
+Council's audit, risk and improvement committee reviews the effectiveness of the internal audit function and reports the outcome of the review to the governing body each council term (section 216R of the Local Government (General) Regulation 2021).
+To occur for the next Council term commencing October 2024